7 Memorable Dining Experiences from Around the World

 I’d had but one exquisite meal there 3 years earlier and I still remember it to this day.
 It was that good.
 Just try the Lachedar Stuffed paranthas once and you’ll be a Dal Roti convert too.
 And I dare you not to think of the owner as an Indian Sean Connery.

-Located outside Tokyo’s huge Tsujiki Fish Market (where most of Japan’s sushi is bought and sold), we ate the freshest, most delectable sushi of our lives here.
+Located outside Tokyo’s huge Tsukiji Fish Market (where most of Japan’s sushi is bought and sold), Sushi-Dai is where we ate the freshest, most delectable sushi of our lives.

 After a 3 hour wait in line, we were finally given one of just 12 seats inside the sushi bar.
 Go for the Omasake – the “trust the chef” course, where the chef picks the best pieces of sushi for you.
 He’ll ask you if you eat sea urchin (no for me – it looks too much like brains, yes for Agri) and then start preparing the pieces one by one.
 There are no plates here.
 Instead each piece of sushi is placed directly on the bar in front of you.
 From fatty tuna to salmon to something (a mollusk?) that I couldn’t possibly have eaten anywhere else in the world, this sushi was definitely worth the 3 hour wait.